Edmonson County High School: Band

-The marching band competes around the state at KMEA and MSBA sanctioned competitions (the Marching Band is classified as 1A West) each year starting from August and ending in October.
-The band is one of the smallest in Kentucky averaging around 25 members.
-The band performs at football games for Half-Time entertainment.
-The band also plays at Basketball games and or any district/state tournaments.
-The band has gone to KMEA State 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2018, and 2019.
+The marching band competes around the state at KMEA and MSBA sanctioned competitions (the Marching Band is classified as 2A West) each year starting from August and ending in October.
+The band performs at football games and basketball games, and any district/state tournaments.
+The band has gone to KMEA State Semifinals in 2007, 2008, 2009, 2010, 2018, and 2019.

 Athletics

 The Edmonson County High School athletic teams are known as the Wildcats.
 The school colors are navy blue, red, and white.
+All athletic teams compete in the Kentucky High School Athletic Association.